 We also recommend asking for input.
 Find a mentor you respect and who has already cultivated goal setting skills and ask them to review your goals.

 Last, setting good goals is a muscle you can exercise.
 You may look back in a year or two and realize your first several goals were terrible, but keep setting them and your skill at goal setting will grow.

 #5 – Encourage Accountability

 Accountability isn’t just a one-way street.
 A good leader will build accountability into his own daily practices as well as into those he leads.

-That means setting goals for herself and her team that are S.M.A.R.T. and if they are not achieved discussing honestly why they weren’t and setting better goals or changes practices to achieve the next goal.
+That means setting goals for herself and her team that are S.M.A.R.T., and if they are not achieved, discussing honestly why they weren’t and setting better goals or changing practices to achieve the next goal.

 #6 – Don’t Hesitate to Ask for What You Need